 A press statement signed by Mr Frank Adarkwah-Yiadom, Executive Director of CADA and copied to the Ghana News Agency at the weekend on the occasion of this year’s AU Day celebration, laid particular emphasis on elections, diversity and democracy, ethnic divisions in Africa and how they can be avoided.

-“High rates of unemployment, lack of political participation, gender inequalities and deep imbalances in the distribution of local level resources, accentuated by political patronage, lie at the heart of the continent’s failed democracies”, the statement observed.
+“High rates of unemployment, lack of political participation, gender inequalities and deep imbalances in the distribution of local-level resources, accentuated by political patronage, lie at the heart of the continent’s failed democracies”, the statement observed.

-It noted that youth and women were among the most marginalized populations in sub-Saharan Africa, indicating that young people below the age of 35 account for 65 per cent of Africa’s total population, yet their unemployment rate, at 27 per cent, stood at twice the world average.
+It noted that youth and women were among the most marginalized populations in sub-Saharan Africa, indicating that young people below the age of 35 accounts for 65 per cent of Africa’s total population, yet their unemployment rate, at 27 per cent, stood at twice the world average.